VihariAndukuri/VihariAndukuri.github.io/gallery.md

 Here is a curated gallery of some of the standout (and a few not so great) UI/UX designs I've encountered.
 These examples highlight small yet very functional UX decisions and product choices that make the user experience exceptional.

+This is a living list that I continuously update as I encounter new and interesting designs.

 <br>

 ------